German language in the United States: German-language press

-In the 19th century the German press increased in importance and the number of dailies exploded.
+In the 19th century, the German press increased in importance and the number of dailies exploded.
 In 1909 a report stated "every American city or town with a large German population possesses one or more German newspapers.
 In New York City there are twelve or more... the best... being... the New Yorker Staats-Zeitung.
 The Illinois Staats-Zeitung has nearly as large a circulation, and the Milwaukee Germania claims the largest circulation of all.
 The Milwaukee Herold comes not far behind.
 Philadelphia has its Demokrat, Baltimore its Correspondent, Cincinnati its Volksblatt, St. Louis... its...
 Die Westliche Post, where Joseph Pulitzer started his career, and Der Anzeiger des Westens."
 It also reported that compared to 17,194 English papers in the U.S. in 1900, there were 613 German ones.
 The next largest language group, the Scandinavian, had only 115.

-With repression of the German language during World War I, the German press in America was reduced dramatically.
+With the repression of the German language during World War I, the German press in America was reduced dramatically.